dhombs/verdaccio/wiki/plugins.md

 Open the `config.yaml` file and update the `auth` section as follows:

-The default configuration looks like this, due we use a build-in `htpasswd` plugin by default that you can disable just commenting out the following lines.
+We use the `htpasswd` plugin by default that you can disable by commenting out the following lines.

 ```yaml
  htpasswd: